saligrama/mathcountsgrading/README.md

 To manually grade a school or student as admin, click on the 'Grade Participants' tab in admin.php.
 This is also the page through which the graders grade their assigned students and schools.

-### Competition progress
+### Current Competition Info

 From admin.php you can see the following tabs:

 #### Progress

 This show the grading progress, in percentage.
 A student is considered fully graded only after they have been graded by two or more graders or at least one admin and all the responses of the graders/admins are the same, OR there is a conflict in the responses but it has been resolved (see the conflict tab).
-In addition, a grader may only grade a student or school if it not already been graded by 2 other graders.
+In addition, a grader may only grade a student or school if it not already been graded by 2 other graders, but an admin can.

 #### Student Conflicts